asiloisad/pulsar-select-list/README.md

 #### Optional

+* `className: String`: CSS class name(s) to add to the select list element.
+Multiple classes can be space-separated.
 * `maxResults: Number`: the number of maximum items that are shown.
 * `filter: (items: [Object], query: String) -> [Object]`: a function that allows to decide which items to show whenever the query changes.
 By default, it uses Pulsar's built-in fuzzy matcher.
 * `filterKeyForItem: (item: Object) -> String`: when `filter` is not provided, this function will be called to retrieve a string property on each item and that will be used to filter them.